damian-git-99/blog-app-node/README.md

 - How To tun Application

 ## Objective
 The goal of this project is to build a blog application that allows users to post and read articles online.
-The application must be easy to use.

 ## Use Cases
 - Users can register in the application by providing their email and password.